gilben1/shTab/README.md

 Some work-in-progress documentation is found on the wiki [here](https://gitlab.com/gilben/shTab/wikis/home).

+## Contributing to the Project

+Follow the instructions and forms shown in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License
 This software is licensed under the [Mozilla Public License 2.0 (MPL-2.0).](./LICENSE)